|

-It's important to dispell some of the myths about Mormons in order to be credible witnesses to them.
-There are all sorts of wild ideas flying around and this article is intended to separate fact from fiction.
+It's important to dispell some of the myths about Mormons in order to be credible to them.
+No one likes to be misrepresented.
+This article is intended to separate fact from fiction.

 Myth #1.
 Mormons have horns.